pythonCloudbase/pyplay/random_image_generator/readme.md

 sample - ![](created_strip.png)  (yes ! thats a randomly generated icon.)

-`python gavatar.py` will create a random github like 420x420 icon/ sample - ![](gavatar.png)
+`python gavatar.py` will create a random github like 420x420 profile image/ sample - ![](gavatar.png)

+To do:
+1. Make it more githuby like :ballot_box: